 While an upright position may work for some, it won’t necessarily for you, even for long-distance riding – again, experimentation is key but, if you don’t know where to start, consider getting a bike fit.

 If you ride in wet weather, or even on wet roads, you’re going to get damp.
 The morale boost of being warm and dry on your bike cannot be overstated and I would always recommend fitting proper, full-cover mudguards for long-distance riding in inclement climates.

-Simply put, avoid the stress of worrying about not having lights – fit them to your bike, forget about them until you need them
+Simply put, avoid the stress of worrying about not having lights – fit them to your bike and forget about them until you need them.

 While no one expects you to swap a headset or bottom bracket in the field, you should always bring some basic tools and know-how to carry out simple repairs – you may get lucky and flat outside of a bike shop… but what if you don’t?